The Napa Wine Project

 Select Wines

-Their focus is on layered wines without the robust tannins often seen in mountain grown fruit.
+Their focus is on layered wines without the robust tannins often seen from mountain grown fruit.
 These are wines that can age but can certainly be consumed young.
 All their wine is made at a nearby winery (also located in Mt.
 Veeder).
-All vintages during our first visit to the property were from 2004, the last year they used the Napa Redwoods Estate label.
-The only white they produce is a 100% varietal Viogner (the most recent wine addition to their portfolio).
+All vintages during our first visit to the property were from 2004 which was the last year they used the Napa Redwoods Estate label.
+We have since revisited the property and tasted additional releases.
+The only white they produce is a 100% varietal Viogner from their vineyard on Mt.
+Veeder (the most recent wine addition to their portfolio).

-The 2013 Yates Family Vineyard Cabernet Sauvignon shows dark ruby in the glass with elegant notes of bright and aromatic fruit including blackberry and darker cherry framed with tinges of toasted cedar and cocoa powder.
-As the wine breathes a dry dusty note shows on the bouquet.
-A tobacco leaf characteristic shows on the palate – the wine is still a bit tight with young grippy tannins showing for quite some time on the finish.
-With good structure, acidity and fruit, this wine should age well for many years.
+The 2013 Yates Family Vineyard Cabernet Sauvignon shows dark ruby in the glass with elegant notes of bright and aromatic fruits including blackberry and darker cherry framed with tinges of toasted cedar and cocoa powder.
+As the wine breathes a dry dusty nuance evolves on the bouquet.
+A dried tobacco leaf characteristic shows on the palate – the wine is still a bit tight with young grippy tannins showing for quite some time on the finish.
+With good structure, acidity and fruit, this wine should age well for many years, and we would enjoy revisiting it after 10 and then 20 years.

 —